Healing with Your Breath: Inside Reiki’s Ancient and Modern Frontiers

 These studies, alongside NIH research on integrative health, highlight Reiki’s promising physiological and psychological benefits, even as debates continue.

-Reiki Compared: Long-established and accepted and Modern Curing or mending Modalities
+Reiki Compared: Traditional and Modern Healing Modalities

 “Despite debates over mechanistic details, consistent outcomes suggest a harmonious confluence between ancient practices and modern physiology.”